jentery/506v3/index.md

 What's the relation between performance, affect, and power in a player story?
 How are player stories variously interpreted or decoded by audiences?

 *During our fifth meeting*, we'll discuss these two texts (60 minutes) and then start preparing for next week's workshop (30 minutes).
-A visiting speaker will join us (45 minutes), and you'll also have an opportunity to share some of your thoughts on Prompts 1 and 2 (10 minutes).
+A visiting speaker (see below) will join us for 45 minutes, and you'll also have an opportunity to share some of your thoughts on Prompts 1 and 2 (10 minutes).
 I'll comment on your early work in progress prior to this meeting, and we'll review Prompt 4 before we go (5 minutes).

 Visiting speaker: TBD